sparsefed/sparsefed/README.md

 ### READ THIS FIRST

-This repo is an anonymized version of an existing repository of GitHub, for the NeurIPS 2021 submission: SparseFed: Provably Defending Against Backdoor Attacks in Federated Learning with Sparsification.
+This repo is an anonymized version of an existing repository of GitHub, for the AIStats 2021 submission: SparseFed: Mitigating Model Poisoning Attacks in Federated Learning with Sparsification.
 So if you see another repo that looks identical to this, we are not stealing anyone's code, that's my repo.

 # SparseFed